digideskio/projector/README.md

 # projector
-r package for project management
+r package for organizing and managing projects